 That said, how can a headless commerce solution increase AOV?

 Headless PWAs can lead to significant conversion rate increases by way of improved site load speeds and page-to-page change load speeds.
-By giving customers that ability to navigate through your store quickly and easily allows them to discover more products which can increase cart sizes.
+By giving customers the ability to navigate through your store quickly and easily allows them to discover more products which can increase cart sizes.

 Furthermore, customers have come to expect a fluid shopping experience across channels—especially as mobile continues to rise in popularity.
 Therefore, it's critical to provide that same experience no matter the device your customers are using.